 Dr. Haley Neef - Medical Student Education

-Dr. Pamela Brown – Pediatric Gastroenterology Fellow Education
+Dr. Andrew Singer – Pediatric Gastroenterology Fellow Education

 We believe that education is one of the fundamental missions of an academic Pediatric Gastroenterology Program and, thus, spend a great deal of our time in supervision of medical students, pediatric residents, and pediatric GI fellows (often called learners).
 Learners (trainees) often see patients with us in most clinics and in the inpatient setting as part of their learning to become excellent physicians.
 As we are part of one of the best medical schools in the world, we are constantly challenged to review our educational curriculum and integration of clinical care into education.
 Our learners engage in our patient safety, quality improvement, population management, and patient/family centered care initiatives.
 They are an important part of ensuring that care is delivered in an effective and patient-centered manner.
 Although having many people ask you the same questions or not have all the answers can be frustrating, we thank each of you who entrust us and all our learners with your care and allow us to learn from our interactions with each of you.